jrowberg/crypto-export/README.md

 2. Set `Fee currency` to "Column 7"
 3. Set `Trade ID` to "Column 8"
 4. Set `Comment` to "Column 9"
-5. Set `Set Exchange` to whatever you are currently importing (e.g. "Coinbase" or "GDAX")
+5. Set `Set Exchange` to whatever you are currently importing (e.g. "Coinbase" or "Coinbase Pro")
 6. Set `Parameter 1` as: `Declare as Deposit` if `Column 10` `is exactly (=)` `deposit`
 7. Set `Parameter 2` as: `Declare as Withdrawal` if `Column 10` `is exactly (=)` `withdrawal`